rentziass/dotfiles/README.md

 $ sudo apt-get install rcm
 ```

-If you're using a different OS, refer to [RCM docs](https://github.com/thoughtbot/rcm) fonr further info.
+If you're using a different OS, refer to [RCM docs](https://github.com/thoughtbot/rcm) for further info.

 ### Run RCM
-this command expects that you cloned your dotfiles to `~/dotfiles/`
+This command expects that you cloned your dotfiles to `~/dotfiles/`
 ```
 $ env RCRC=$HOME/dotfiles/rcrc rcup
 ```